DATA PRIVACY NOTICE

 If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.

-To exercise all relevant rights, queries of complaints please in the first instance contact email@example.com
+To exercise all relevant rights, queries or complaints please in the first instance contact firstname.lastname@example.org

 You can contact the Information Commissioners Office on 0303 123 1113 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
 SK9 5AF.